aiforhumans/ai_character_roleplay_streamlit/README.md

 A fully local roleplay app powered by LM Studio.
 Define a character and chat with them using local LLMs.

-- Persona builder with sliders and text fields (accessible from the sidebar)
+- Persona builder with sliders and text fields (via the navigation menu)
 - Streamlit-based chat UI
 - Local LLM connection via LM Studio (OpenAI-compatible API)
+- Multipage navigation with `st.navigation`

 ## 🚀 How to Run